 The Company's existing credit facilities impose, and its future credit facilities may impose, restrictions, such as negative covenants and maintenance of financial ratio covenants, which may limit the Company's operating and financial flexibility.
 Negative covenants such as limitations on the incurrence of additional indebtedness or liens may affect the Company's ability to incur additional debt if needed, while asset sale covenants could affect its ability to sell assets to generate liquidity and properly manage its fleet size.
 Requirements to maintain a minimum level of liquidity could also affect cash available for working capital, capital expenditures, debt service and general corporate purposes.
 For instance, the 2023 SMFH Credit Facility (as defined below) contains covenants limiting the ability of the Company and its subsidiaries to incur additional indebtedness or liens (subject to important exceptions) and also requires the Company to maintain a minimum of Cash and Cash Equivalents equal to the higher of \$20.0 million and 7.5% of Net Interest-Bearing Debt (as each are defined in the 2023 SMFH Credit Facility) (see "Note 6.
 Long-Term Debt" in the audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K).
-While the Company was in compliance with all such covenants as of December 31, 2023, the Company's control and no assurance can be given that such ratios will be met in the future.
-If the Company is unable to meet such ratios or is otherwise unable to comply with covenants.
-Failure to comply with these restrictions could result in the lenders under such credit facilities for waivers and/or amendments to the applicable covenants.
+While the Company was in compliance with all such covenants as of December 31, 2023, the Company's ability to maintain compliance with these financial ratio covenants may be affected by general economic conditions or other events beyond the Company's control and no assurance can be given that such ratios will be met in the future.
+If the Company is unable to meet such ratios or is otherwise unable to comply with covenants in these facilities, it may be unable to reach agreements with the lenders under such credit facilities for waivers and/or amendments to the applicable covenants.
 Failure to comply with these restrictions could result in the lenders accelerating all amounts due under the credit facility and potentially trigger a cross-default or acceleration of the Company's other credit facilities.